fnagel/beautyofcode/Documentation/Introduction/Index.rst

 highlighting, is the nicest syntax highlighter I've seen so far and it's also used by Freshbooks, ASP .Net Forums, wordpress.com, Aptana, Mozilla Developer Center, SitePoint and Yahoo Developer Network.
-It is coded in native JavaScript and is no longer under active development.
+It is coded in native JavaScript but sadly it is no longer under active development.

 Please see https://github.com/syntaxhighlighter/syntaxhighlighter for more information.